Brand Shoutouts

 1. The Unit Economics at Top Performers Are Genuinely Strong. $2.4 million in Year 1 from 800 square feet is exceptional.
 A unit opened December 2022 generated $2,641,000 in its first full year — approximately $50,000 per week.
 Watson’s stated focus on “disciplined growth” and “profitability for franchise partners” is the right framing.

 2. Charles Watson’s Tropical Smoothie Track Record Is Credible.
-Tropical Smoothie Café is a 1,500-unit system that grew under Watson from under 900 locations, tripled revenue to $1.42 billion, and was acquired by Blackstone.
 In our view, that’s the highest-credibility CEO hire Smalls Sliders could have made at this stage.
 Watson has done exactly what Smalls needs done — at scale, under PE ownership, with a franchise community that measured his performance quarterly.

 3. The Can Model Is a Real Operational Differentiator.
 Prefabricated modular construction, dropped on site, compresses the timeline between franchise agreement and revenue-generating Can.
 Ryan Crumley (new CDO) has direct experience opening 300+ locations at Tidal Wave Auto Spa using a similar footprint-first model.